msft-mirror-aosp/platform.compatibility.cdd/9_security-model/9_9_full-disk-encryption.md

-*   [C-0-1] MUST encrypt the application private data (`/data` partition), as well as the application shared storage partition (`/sdcard` partition) if it is a permanent, non-removable part of the device, except for device implementations that are typically shared (e.g.
+*   [C-0-1] MUST encrypt the application private data (`/data` partition), as well as the application shared storage partition (`/sdcard` partition) if it is a permanent, non-removable part of the device.
-Television).
 *   [C-0-2] MUST enable the data storage encryption by default at the time the user has completed the out-of-box setup experience.
 *   [C-0-3] MUST meet the above data storage encryption